 Retail water and wastewater rates are approved by the Authority's Board of Directors.
 Charges to the District and the Federal government are the same as those charged to retail customers.
 Charges for services provided but unbilled at the end of the year are recorded as revenue on an estimated basis, which considers historical usage patterns and current rates.
-Allowances for customer receivables that ultimately may be uncollectible are estimated and charged to expense.
+Allowances for customer receivables that ultimately may be uncollectible are estimated based on the current five years weighted average rate and charged to expense.
 Amounts received in advance or in excess of the user charge for a billing period are recorded as unearned revenues until such time as these amounts are either refunded or applied against future user charges.